1922

 1925

 In 1925, St. Cecilia’s Hall was opened.
-The Parish school for boys and girls was moved from the Cathedral Hall to St Cecilia’s and was now called the Convent of Mercy Primary School, which was staffed by the Sisters of Mercy.
+The Parish school was moved from the Cathedral Hall to St Cecilia’s and was now called the Convent of Mercy Primary School, which was staffed by the Sisters of Mercy.
 It was a multi-purpose building that operated as a school during the day and sometimes as a cinema or public hall at night.

 The building was named after Mother Cecilia Cunningham, one of the founding sisters of the Adelaide Apostolate, whose inheritance had enabled so much of the expansion of St. Aloysius to take place.
 St Cecilia’s Hall was demolished in 1985.